 Plush Manor Wedding Photographs of Drinks Reception

-At Plush Manor Red Herring events welcomed and warmed guests with mulled cider and canapés.
+At Plush Manor Red Herring events (one of our recommended wedding suppliers) welcomed and warmed guests with mulled cider and canapés.
 After braving the cold for some group photographs we left the guests in the marquee.
 We took Helen and Christopher for a quick walk around the gardens to capture some Plush Manor wedding photographs of the happy couple.

 We returned to the wedding party just in time to look around the 19th century church before the call for wedding breakfast sounded.
 Each table was named after a different gin bottle and everyone had a personal name setting in golden signature.

 Inside the marquee child minders had set up a crèche worthy of some serious play.